jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 He could not resist their power.
 These natural hopes, fears, and suspicions, were propagated by sympathy and confirmed by education.

-The gods were universally represented and believed to be=
+The gods were universally represented and believed to be:
 - the rewarders of humanity and mercy, and
 - the avengers of perfidy and injustice.